pikvm/pikvm/README.md

             # port: 9  # By default
     ```

 * To use IPMI BMC you need to set up an appropriate account and run the `kvmd-ipmi` daemon (`systemctl start kvmd-ipmi` and `systemctl enable kvmd-ipmi`).
-Although Pi-KVM supports the IPMI protocol, we strongly recommend that you do not use outside trusted of networks due to its [insecurity](https://github.com/NitescuLucian/nliplace.com.blog.drafts).
+Although Pi-KVM supports the IPMI protocol, we strongly recommend that you do not use it outside of trusted networks due to the protocol's [insecurity](https://github.com/NitescuLucian/nliplace.com.blog.drafts).
 Refer to the file `/etc/kvmd/ipmipasswd` to configure IPMI account.

-* To use VNC you need to change the keyboard layout for non-US client keyboard using `/etc/kvmd/override.yaml`.
+* To use VNC you need to change the keyboard layout for non-US client keyboards using `/etc/kvmd/override.yaml`.
 For example:
   ```yaml
   vnc:
       keymap: /usr/share/kvmd/keymaps/ru
   ```
-  By default the username and password authorization is used.
+  By default username and password authentication is used.
 This is not supported by all clients (we recommend [TigerVNC](https://tigervnc.org)).
-To enable passphrase authorization, you need to edit the file `/etc/kvmd/vncpasswd` to set passphrases and enable this feature in `/etc/kvmd/override.yaml`:
+To enable passphrase authentication, you need to edit the file `/etc/kvmd/vncpasswd` to set passphrases and enable this feature in `/etc/kvmd/override.yaml`:
   ```yaml
   vnc:
       auth:
           vncauth:
               enabled: true
   ```
-  After that you can enable `kvmd-vnc` daemon (`systemctl start kvmd-vnc` and `systemctl enable kvmd-vnc`).
+  After that you can enable the `kvmd-vnc` daemon (`systemctl start kvmd-vnc` and `systemctl enable kvmd-vnc`).
 VNC will be available on port 5900 by default.
-  We recommend disabling automatic quality adjust if there is one in your client (this is called "Auto-Select"in TigerVNC).
+  It is reccomended to disable the automatic quality adjust setting if there is one in your client (this is called "Auto-Select"in TigerVNC).
-  Please note: we strongly don't recommend you to use VNC in untrusted networks.
-The current implementation does not use encryption, and your passwords are transmitted over the network in a plain text.
+  Please note: **we strongly discourage the use of VNC on untrusted networks.** The current implementation does not use encryption, and your passwords are transmitted over the network in a plain text.
 The existing anonymous TLS mode is also not secure enough.

 -----